 A little ways north of Michigan on Mackinac Island, there is a small bay with a lush green forest and beautiful flowers.
 About forty yards up the bay there is a small bar where many of the locals like to hang out.
 This bar runs right up against the luxuriant forest that stretches for miles and miles.
-Inside the bar there is a young man named Scott Davis.
-He is having some drinks with his friends.
-He is a moderately wealthy architect and has a wife named Stacy and three kids.
+Inside the bar there is a young man named Scott Davis having some drinks with his friends.
+He is a moderately wealthy architect that has a wife named Stacy and three kids.
 He has been a god-fearing Christian man his whole life and goes to church every Sunday.

 “You would be perfect for the job Scott.
 You are involved in the community and you are practically a saint.
 The people would surely vote for you!”

 “I don’t know.” says Davis, “I already don’t spend enough with my family and I don’t know that I am even qualified for the job.”

 “Then go down to city hall tomorrow and see what the qualifications are!”